-The issue with conversion exists with the affiliate site (is it strong enough to generate interest and excitement) the offer (does it have so many negative wagering requirements to make it worthless) and how strong the merchant site is at converting.
+The issue with conversion exists with the affiliate site (is it strong enough to generate interest and excitement) the offer (does it have so many negative wagering requirements to make it worthless) and how reliably the merchant site is converting.

 The most common reason for being penalised is for not providing enough content.
 A thin content penalty is a manual site punishment handed out by human review.
 If the reviewer thinks that the content does not add to the search experience, then the site can be handicapped and only appear in the lower search engine rankings.
 Easily fixed by adding more content.

-Here are some good reasons why you should work on one site until it becomes a money maker:
+Here are some excellent reasons why you should work on one site until it becomes a money maker:

 1. keeping up with software upgrades can become a big consumer of your time.
 It's so important to keep your site up to date both for the security and functionality aspects.
 Wordpress is relatively straightforward, but those who use Joomla have their work cut out to keep up.